 Hope makes the way.
-It is the foundational tie that bonds me to God in a bold and lasting trust.
+It is the foundational tie that binds me to God in a bold and lasting trust.
 Hope is key to creating the Faith that moves mountains.
-Hope matters when it comes to creating the barrier that will keep my journey weed free (or at least will give me the wisdom to pull out the weeds when they show up).
+Hope matters when it comes to creating the barrier that will keep my journey weed-free (or at least will give me the wisdom to pull out the weeds when they show up).

 Hope IS trust – trust in God, trust in His promise, and trust in His direction.